 - My Account

-*This date marks the anniversary of the Negro Baseball League.
-In 1886, the Southern League of Colored Base Ballists became the first Negro league.
+*This date marks the anniversary of the Negro Baseball League in 1886.
+That year, the Southern League of Colored Base Ballists became the first Negro league.

 The Negro Baseball Leagues A Photographic History

 Ameron House Publishing